Qian He, Lianne Simonse, and Elisa Giaccardi

-Within the digital technology stream, an emerging cluster of studies proposes Artificial intelligence and Internet of Things (AIoT) as potential solutions to the challenges associated with an aging society.
+Within the digital technology stream, an emerging cluster of studies proposes Artificial intelligence and the Internet of Things (AIoT) as potential solutions to the challenges associated with an ageing society.
 AIoT integrated into elderly care expands the range of services and supports social well-being.
 Experimental studies with prototyped technologies are studied in relation to outcomes of improving the self-care experience of elders at home and how AIoT facilitates the development and sharing of their unique coping strategies, thereby maintaining their vitality and independence.
-However, only a few studies concentrate on AIoT as part of community services.
+However, the volume of the literature shows that only a few studies have included AIoT as part of community service.

-Keywords: aging, elder, elder well-being, community, community service, care model, digital technology, ai, iot, aiot, systematic review, scoping review
+KEYWORDS: ageing, ageing, elder, elderly well-being, community, community service, care model, digital technology, ai, IoT, aIoT, systematic review, scoping review

 Sketchnote by Patricia Kambitch | Playthink